RatulHasan/covid-hospitals-bd/README.md

 # Covid Hospitals BD

-COVID Dedicated Hospital's Information for Bangladesh.
+A simple and nice WordPress plugin for COVID Dedicated Hospital's Information for Bangladesh.

+### Installation
+Installation is fairly straight forward.
+Download this plugin from [GitHub](https://github.com/RatulHasan/covid-hospitals-bd) and Install.

 ### Inspired from:
 https://covidhospitalsbd.com/